suhanw/map_my_cruise/README.md

 end
 ```

-On the front-end, the `LikeIndex` React component is designed to be agnostic of the resource that is `likable`. `LikeIndex` knows what resource it's related to based on the props passed upon mounting.
+On the front-end, the `LikeIndex` React component is designed to be agnostic of the resource that is `likable`. `LikeIndex` knows what `likable` resource it's related to based on the props passed upon mounting.
 ```JavaScript
 // show_workout.jsx
 renderLikes() {